 Mike has a rare mix of experience and skills having spent many years in Board and Senior positions at Deloitte, EY, Spartan Sports, Standards Australia, Central Coast Mariners and with The Wiggles.
 Originally from Manchester he studied social sciences majoring in health management at Sheffield Hallam University.
 His dissertation on Maslow theory, self-actualisation and health education in schools set the tone, and fascinated by health and his studies in psychology and organisation and behaviour theory, he then trained in health planning and in particular mental health services and people management at Hackney, St. Bartholomew’s, King’s College and Bethlem Maudsley Hospitals in London.
 He completed an MBA at Lancashire Business School once again majoring in health and took a position building the Health Practice at Ernst and Young in Manchester, and with Ernst and Young, he came to Australia to help on the organisational, systems and behavioural changes relating to the move of Camperdown Children’s Hospital to Westmead plus other major health projects including the redesign and organisational change of health services in Northern Territory, rural WA, Cairns Brisbane and Taranaki in New Zealand.

 In his ten-year tenure time at The Wiggles, for the most part as MD, he became well known for his global innovation on brand building around people and learning and consistent mentoring of high-profile people in business, sport and entertainment in many corners of the globe.
-Many would seek advice, support and mentorship throughout.
 This included advice and support to Cricket Australia’s emerging group of coaches through regular strategy sessions and similar to the armed forces emerging officers.
 It was at The Wiggles that he forged a relationship with Steve Waugh helping him to develop his Foundation for Kids with Rare Diseases and also becoming a Board member at the Central Coast Mariners, a position he held for two seasons.